elegantchaos/XPkg/README.md

 ```

 This uses the functionality provided by XPkgPackage to install a link `my-command` into `/usr/local/bin`, which points to the file `Payload/my-command.sh` in the cached version of the package on the disk.

+### A Note About Terminology

+XPkg has undergone a major redesign, and the terminology hasn't caught up yet.

+Previously we had packages and manifests.
+Now we have packages and installers.
+I plan to rename a lot of things to reflect the new reality.

 ## Future Plans